International Shipping Rates to Mexico from US

 Reefer shipping is best for items that need a temperature-controlled environment while on transit.
 This could be foodstuff, artwork, pharmaceutical supplies, and electronic components among others.

 Dry bulk shipping is best used for large cargo that need to be kept dry while on transit.
-This option is best for homogenous items that can be poured or dropped into a bulk carrier hold.
+This option is best for homogenous items that are put into a bulk carrier hold.
 Such may include foodstuff such as grains and sugar, biomass, coal, metal etc.

 Other Factors Influencing the Cost of Shipping Goods to Mexico from US